DeepikaA2004/Face-Mask-Detection-using-CNN/README.md

 ## Introduction

-With the ongoing global pandemic, the use of face masks has become crucial in preventing the spread of respiratory diseases.
-The Face Mask Detection project leverages Convolutional Neural Network (CNN) technology to automatically identify whether an individual is wearing a face mask or not.
-This project aids in enforcing safety protocols in public spaces and contributes to overall public health.
+The "Face Mask Detection" project aims to utilize deep learning techniques to detect the presence of face masks on individuals.
+In response to the global COVID-19 pandemic, the use of face masks has become a crucial preventive measure to limit the spread of the virus.
+Ensuring compliance with mask-wearing guidelines in public spaces is essential for public health and safety.

+In this project, we employ a Convolutional Neural Network (CNN) to analyze images and determine whether individuals are wearing face masks correctly.
+The CNN algorithm is well-suited for this task due to its powerful feature extraction and classification capabilities.
+By training the CNN model on a diverse dataset of masked and unmasked faces, we aim to develop an accurate and reliable detection system.
+This system can be deployed in various settings, such as entrances to buildings, public transportation systems, and crowded areas, to enforce mask-wearing protocols and enhance safety measures.

 ## About the Project